 An electronic record is any record created, generated, sent, communicated, received, or stored by electronic means.
 Electronic is defined as "relating to technology having electrical, digital, wireless, optical, electromagnetic, or similar capabilities.
 The definition is very broad and demonstrates the scope of consensual transactions the UETA was designed to impact.

 What Implications Does ESIGN Have For Recordkeeping?

-Under § 101(d) of ESIGN, which generally does not become effective until March 1, 2001, if a federal or state law or regulation imposes a recordkeeping requirement with respect to a covered transaction, "that requirement is met by retaining an electronic record of the information ... that (A) accurately reflects the information set forth in the [original] record; and (B) remains accessible to all persons who are entitled to access . . . for the [required] period ... in a form that is capable of being accurately reproduced for later reference . . ."
-This provision applies even if the statute or regulation purports to require retention of the "original", which could make a substantial difference in companies' recordkeeping practices created in response to past governmental requirements.
-The "accuracy" requirement, however, presents a variety of authentication and security issues which will require careful planning before roomfuls of paper records go to the shredder.
+Under Section 101(c) of ESIGN, if a federal or state law or regulation imposes a recordkeeping requirement with respect to a covered transaction, "that requirement is met by retaining an electronic record of the information ... that (A) accurately reflects the information set forth in the [original] record; and (B) remains accessible to all persons who are entitled to access ... for the [required] period ... in a form that is capable of being accurately reproduced for later reference ..."
+This provision applies even if the statute or regulation purports to require retention of the original, which could make a substantial difference in companies' recordkeeping practices created in response to past governmental requirements.
+The accuracy requirement, however, presents a variety of authentication and security issues which will require careful planning before roomfuls of paper records go to the shredder.

 What Exceptions Exist?